 You’re doing a great job.

-And because I know how hard this can be, I’ve put together my top 10 tips.
-You get five today, and five more tomorrow.
+And because I know how hard this can be, I’ve put together my top 10 tips to help you along the way.

 I hope you find them useful!